YiyangZhou/CSR/README.md

 bash ./step3.sh
 ```
 You now have the preference dataset.
 This process takes a long time.
-We provide our preference datasets in **'./CSR/inference_csr/CSR-datasets'**.
+We provide our preference datasets in huggingface.

 ### Step 2.
 Direct Preference Optimization (DPO).